builderbill

 A small hand plane with a low cutting blade angle mainly used for planing end grain and miter joints

-One of the smallest of planes and used with one hand mostly, these planes are optimised for cutting end grain but not to the extent that they can't do anything else.
+One of the smallest of planes and used with one hand mostly, The front knob can be used for steadying the plane when doing precise work.
+These planes are optimised for cutting end grain but not to the extent that they can't do anything else.

 They are very handy for dozens of odd jobs.
 Mine gets a fair amount of use adding the final touches to miter joints when I am fixing trim carpentry architraves etc. It is also very handy for adding chamfers or rounding off edges.

-The one above has a low angle so it is not as suitable for general purpose work as the Record plane below.
-While the Lie Nielsen one might be a dream to use, I have managed my whole career with a Stanley like the one here.
+While there are planes that have ultra low angles and there are really expensive ones that must surely be a dream to use, I have managed my whole career with a Stanley like the one here.
 I guess it depends on where you are using it and the type of work that you do.

 If you didn't find exactly what you are looking for try this search tool that will search the site and the web.